JustinTong0323/sglang/docs/basic_usage/hy3_preview.md

 ## Launch Hy3-preview with SGLang

-To serve the [Hy3-preview](https://huggingface.co/tencent/Hy3-preview) model on an 8xH20 GPU machine:
+To serve the [Hy3-preview](https://huggingface.co/tencent/Hy3-preview) model on 8 GPUs.
+On 8x96GB H20, SGLang can barely deploy the BF16 model and can only run small batch sizes or short requests.
+Use larger-memory GPUs such as H20-3e when possible.

 ```bash
 python3 -m sglang.launch_server \